ADNOC Gas awards $2.1bln in contracts to enhance LNG supply infrastructure

 PHOTO

-- Awards part of ADNOC Gas’ $15 billion CAPEX plan outlined in the recent strategy update

-- Ruwais LNG to more than double ADNOC Gas’ production capacity to over 15 mtpa

-Abu Dhabi, UAE – ADNOC Gas plc and its subsidiaries (together referred to as “ADNOC Gas” or the “Company”) (ADX symbol: ADNOCGAS / ISIN: AEE01195A234), a world-class integrated gas processing company, announced today the awarding of three enabling contracts worth $2.1 billion for an LNG pre-conditioning plant (LPP), compression facilities and transmission pipelines to supply feedstock to the Ruwais LNG Project.
+ABU DHABI: ADNOC Gas plc and its subsidiaries (together referred to as “ADNOC Gas” or the “Company”) (ADX symbol: ADNOCGAS / ISIN: AEE01195A234), a world-class integrated gas processing company, announced today the awarding of three enabling contracts worth $2.1 billion (approx AED8.00 bn) for an LNG pre-conditioning plant (LPP), compression facilities and transmission pipelines to supply feedstock to the Ruwais LNG Project.

 The LPP and compression facilities will be located within ADNOC Gas’ Habshan 5 plant, part of one of the world’s largest integrated gas processing complexes.
 The five plants of the Habshan Complex have a combined capacity to process 6.1 billion standard cubic feet of gas per day.
 The newly awarded transmission pipelines will connect the Habshan Complex with the Ruwais LNG facility.